The Avengers (TV series): Series 4–5 (1965–1967)

 John Bates minidress, 1965.
 Based on a design for Emma Peel in The Avengers.

 Emma Peel's avant-garde fashions, featuring bold accents and high-contrast geometric patterns, emphasise her youthful, contemporary personality.
-For the 1965 season, some of her most memorable outfits were designed by John Bates, including graphic black-and-white Op art mini-coats and accessories, and a silver ensemble comprising a bra bodice, low-slung trousers and jacket.
+For the 1965 series, some of her most memorable outfits were designed by John Bates, including graphic black-and-white Op art mini-coats and accessories, and a silver ensemble comprising a bra bodice, low-slung trousers and jacket.
 She represents the modern England of the Sixties – just as Steed, with his vintage style and mannerisms, personifies Edwardian-era nostalgia.
 According to Patrick Macnee in his book The Avengers and Me, Diana Rigg disliked wearing leather and insisted on a new line of fabric athletic wear for the fifth series.
 Alun Hughes, who had designed clothing for Diana Rigg's personal wardrobe, was suggested by the actress to design Emma Peel's "softer" new wardrobe.
 Pierre Cardin was brought in to design a new wardrobe for Macnee.
 In the US, TV Guide ran a four-page photo spread on Diana Rigg's new "Emmapeeler" outfits (10–16 June 1967).
 Eight tight-fitting jumpsuits were created, in a variety of bright colours and made of the stretch fabric crimplene.

+Diana Rigg was initially unhappy with the way she was treated by the show's producers.
+During her first series, she learned that she was being paid less than the cameraman.
+She demanded a raise to put her more on a par with her co-star, or she would leave the show.
+The producers gave in, thanks to the show's great popularity in the US.